 Frozen ground can be as solid as concrete.
 Manually, a pickaxe is the best option to break through the top layer, but it will be very slow going and not practical for long trenches.
 There are various powered options for Bobcats, backhoes, and excavators.
 Still, frozen ground is tough on machines and their operators.

-The best option is to thaw the ground first using ground-thawing blankets.
+To avoid these costly delays, the best option is to thaw the ground first using ground-thawing blankets.

 Ground Thawing Blankets Can Penetrate Frost Line Depths